 TikTok adds new restrictions for young users

 With teens defining TikTok’s user base, the platform is stepping up its attempts to protect younger users.
-A set of ‘groundbreaking’ new restrictions feature particularly strict new rules for TikTok users under 16, who are no longer able to receive comments from strangers, have their videos used for ‘duets’ or mark their posts as available to be downloaded.
+The ‘groundbreaking’ new restrictions feature particularly strict new rules for users under 16, who are no longer able to receive comments from strangers, have their videos used for ‘duets’ or mark their posts as available to be downloaded.
 Their accounts will also be defaulted to ‘private,’ which prevents anyone other than friends from viewing their videos.
 With the changes due to affect tens of millions of TikTok’s young users, this is a bold but necessary move from the app.

 WhatsApp delays enforcement of privacy terms

 WhatsApp, which serves more than two billion users, has pushed back its planned updates to its data-sharing policy from February 8th to May 15th.
-This comes after news of the policy caused confusion, triggering a nationwide investigation and driving tens of millions of the apps loyal fans to explore alternative messaging apps.
+This comes after the policy had caused confusion, triggering a nationwide investigation and driving tens of millions of the apps loyal fans to explore alternative messaging apps.
 The delay of the planned privacy update is aimed at providing users with more time to review the terms, the company said.

 TikTok surges in average monthly time spent per user